 Toby sheds A LOT.
 Because of this, we vacuum frequently to deal with the hair on the surface.
 But we soon realized that we need to do more and invested in a carpet cleaner.
 You can also hire a carpet cleaning service.

 This removes deeply embedded dirt, dander and debris in the carpet that was causing the odor in the first place, resulting in a fresher smelling house.

 5. Sweep and mop the floors

-You’ll also want to sweep your hardwood, linoleum and tile floors to pick up dog hair and dander, and then give them a good rinse over afterward with whatever method is appropriate for that surface.
+You’ll also want to sweep your hardwood, linoleum and tile floors to pick up dog hair and dander.
+Afterward, give them a good rinse over with whatever method is appropriate for that surface.

 6. Wash the linens and fabrics

 Next, wash all linens and fabrics that your dog comes into contact with.